-This proxy statement and accompanying proxy card is being mailed to the stockholders of Main Street Capital Corporation ("Main Street," the "Company," "we," "us," or "our") beginning on pour shares at our 2012 Annual Meeting of Stockholders (the "Annual Meeting") to be held on June 14, 2012 at 1330 Post Oak Boulevard, Second Floor-Central Plains Room, Houston, Texas, at 9:00 AM local time.
-We will bear all expenses incurred in connection with this proxy solicitation, which we expect to conduct primarily by mail.
-We have engaged Phoenix Advisory Partners to assist in the solicitation for a fee that we estimate to be approximately \$25,000, though the costs could be lower or higher than our estimate.
+This proxy statement and accompanying proxy card is being mailed to the stockholders of Main Street Capital Corporation ("Main Street," the "Company," "we," "us," or "our") beginning on April 12, 2012.
+Our Board of Directors is soliciting your proxy to vote your shares at our 2012 Annual Meeting of Stockholders (the "Annual Meeting") to be held on June 14, 2012 at 1330 Post Oak Boulevard, Second Floor-Central Plains Room, Houston, Texas, at 9:00 AM local time.
+The Company will bear all expenses incurred in connection with this proxy solicitation, which we expect to conduct primarily by mail.
+The Company has engaged Phoenix Advisory Partners to assist in the solicitation for a fee that we estimate to be approximately \$25,000, though the costs could be lower or higher than our estimate.
 In addition, our officers and regular employees may solicit your proxy by telephone, by facsimile transmission or in person, for which they will not be separately compensated.
-If your shares are held through a broker or other nominee (i.e., in "street name"), we have requested that your broker or nominee forward this proxy statement to you and obtain your voting instructions, for which we will reimburse them for reasonable out-of-pocket expenses.
+If your shares are held through a broker or other nominee (i.e., in "street name"), we have requested that your broker or nominee forward this proxy statement to you and obtain your voting instructions, for which the Company will reimburse them for reasonable out-of-pocket expenses.